 I have picked the most common issues and compiled them into a video.
 Take a look.

 If you manage to solve the problem by yourself

 If you find a solution to your problem by yourself (and that solution is not mentioned in this article), please let me know in the comments.
 I’ll make sure to update the guide accordingly, thus more people will benefit from it.

 #1.
-GTM snippet is not added to the website
+GTM Snippet is Not Added to the Website

 Here’s an example: you asked a developer to follow Tag Manager’s instructions and add container snippet to the website.
 After some time he completes the task but something’s not right here – Preview and Debug console still does not appear after you enable it.
 Turns out the snippet was never published to the live version of your website – a developer made a gawky mistake and somehow failed to publish changes.

 #2.
-Wrong Container Snippet added to website
+Wrong or Incorrect Container Snippet Added to the Website

 Although this tip might sound silly, you should not ignore it.
 In order to verify, open your GTM account and check the upper right corner of the screen – see GTM container ID?.
 Compare it with the one which is added to your website’s source code.